husonlab/phylosketch2/doc/phylosketch-user-manual.md

 * Lowest Stable Ancestor - select the lowest stable ancestor of each selected node
 * From Previous Window - select nodes that have the same labels as previously selected nodes

-### Label Menu Button

-The Label Menu provides items for label labeling the nodes and edges of the tree or network.
-They apply to the current selection, or to everything, if nothing is selected.

-Items for labeling nodes:

-* Label Leaves A,B,C... - label leaves A, B, C etc.
-* Label Leaves t1,t2,t3... - label leaves t1, t2, t3 etc.
-*
-* Label All Leaves... - this starts an interactive dialog for typing leaf labels.
-*
-* Label Internal Nodes A,B,C... - label internal nodes A, B, C etc.
-* Label Internal Nodes t1,t2,t3... - label internal nodes t1, t2, t3 etc.
-*
-* Clear Node Labels - remove all node labels.

-Items for labeling edges:

-* Show Edge Weights - display edge weights.
-* Show Edge Confidences - display edge confidence values.
-* Show Edge Probabilities - display edge probabilities (usually only reticulate edges).
-*
-* Edit Edge Labels - this shows or hides a tool bar for setting or editing edge weights, confidences and probabilities.

 ### Layout Menu Button